jonmmar/maram-cc-site/dispatch/index.md

 The latest updates, reflections, and curiosities:

+> **Welcome to new explorers:**
+> If you’re reading this in the site’s earliest days, know you’re ahead of the crowd.
+Experiments, essays, and surprises are taking shape behind the scenes—thanks for wandering in early.

 - 🧬 [Recursive Observation Series Launch](/dispatch/recursive-observation-series)
   - The official kickoff: essays on structure, observation, and recursive constraint.